This document explores how requirements can be translated into a PageSeeder solution using the following tools:

-- Use cases – conventional use case models can be a useful mechanism to identify members and their relationship to groups (membership).
+- Use cases – conventional use case models are a useful mechanism to identify members and their relationship to groups (membership).

 - Semantic data model – objects such as entities, attributes and relationships are often a good way to represent URIs, XLinks and groups.
 It can also be a useful way to represent constraints.

-- System requirements – these can be useful for understanding how to configure groups and projects.
+- System requirements – these are useful for understanding how to configure groups and projects.

 Modeling a PageSeeder implementation is a really useful way to test the logic and functionality of a solution.
 An effective way of doing this is by iterative prototyping or a ‘trial-and-error’ approach.
 Implementing trial solutions using minimal customization can be a practical and meaningful way to document a specification.

 However, getting the most out of prototyping requires an understanding of the relative cost of implementing PageSeeder objects.
-Just as effectively renovating a building requires the knowledge that it is more expensive to move a wall than it is to paint it.
-For this reason, the following aspects should be carefully considered before putting into production:
+Just as, effectively renovating a building requires the knowledge that it’s more expensive to move a wall than it is to paint it.
+For this reason, the following aspects should be carefully considered before putting into production.

 Expensive to change

 The following PageSeeder objects are relatively more expensive to change once the system is in production, therefore, should be fully proven in the prototype.

 - Fragments – where order, ID or templates are concerned, making changes is hard.